Skip to contents

 ΨtLog-Normal(μΨ,σΨ2)\begin{equation} \Psi_t \sim \text{Log-Normal}\left(\mu_\Psi,\, \sigma_\Psi^2\right) \end{equation}

 where μΨ=log(ρt)12σΨ2\mu_\Psi = \log(\rho_t) - \frac{1}{2}\sigma_\Psi^2 is the location and σΨ2=log(1+νΨ2)\sigma_\Psi^2 = \log(1 + \nu_\Psi^2) is the scale of the Log-Normal distribution.
-Here, νψ\nu_\psi measures the unexplained variation in concentrations before the replication stage (for example, if the replication stage is PCR quantification, then νψ\nu_\psi measures all variation before PCR).
+Here, νψ\nu_\psi measures the unexplained variation in concentrations before the replication stage (for example, if you provide technical PCR replicates, then νψ\nu_\psi measures all variation before the PCR).
 We place a zero-truncated normal prior on νψ\nu_\psi.

 Measured concentration